For the Busy Business-Parent

 Suddenly, inside their heads they heard the phrase Awaken to the voice of your inner silence.

-Maya, Book II - The Dream, by Richard
+Maya, Book III - The Hike, by Richard

 Copyright 2012 - All Rights Reserved